 The challenge, however, is that, between the years of 2003 and 2009 there was no statistically significant, linear relationship between the concerted efforts of the Healthy Summit Quality of Life Project and their 20 health outcomes.
-In fact, looking at Table 7, the data show that improvements across the Healthy Summit 2010 twenty key indicators were, at best, uneven.
+In fact, looking at Table 9.1, the data show that improvements across the Healthy Summit 2010 twenty key indicators were, at best, uneven.
 For example, while a few indicators, such as Education (Indicator 4) and Teen Birth Rate (Indicator 13) showed some level of improvement, other indicators, such as General Poverty (Indicator 1) and Unemployment (Indicator 3) got worse; and other indicators, such as Years of Potential Life Lost (Indicator 20) remained the same.

-As stated previously, the nonlinear relationship between effort and outcome is a major challenge for community health providers (e.g., [38]).
-It is usually unclear, for example, what types of concerted efforts will yield the measureable outcomes desired.
-For example, while research on chaos theory (e.g., [31]) and tipping points (e.g., [30]) suggests that small changes in initial conditions can lead to sudden and significant change in outcomes; research on poverty traps (e.g., [7]) and nonlinearity in complex human organizations [48] suggests that significant efforts often lead to little difference.
+As stated previously, the nonlinear relationship between effort and outcome is a major challenge for community health providers (e.g., [40]).
+It is usually unclear, for example, what types of concerted efforts will yield the measurable outcomes desired.
+For example, while research on chaos theory (e.g., [33]) and tipping points (e.g., [32]) suggests that small changes in initial conditions can lead to sudden and significant change in outcomes; research on poverty traps (e.g., [8]) and nonlinearity in complex human organizations [51] suggests that significant efforts often lead to little difference.
 Related, it is not always clear how best to measure change.
-For example, will a community's efforts to address poverty yield five years of no results, only to suddenly produce significant change by year six?
-While we cannot address these questions in the current study, our quick test of Summit County suggest that, in complex systems such as communities the relationship between effort and outcome can be rather nonlinear.
+For example, will a community's efforts to address poverty yield 5 years of no results, only to suddenly produce significant change by year 6?
+Such questions are extremely important in an era of fiscally-driven policy that often lacks equal theoretical or empirical rigor.
+The results here suggest that, without a meaningful understanding of the nonlinear dynamics of communities and the interventions into them (particularly by thinking about how communities are parts of larger complex networks) there is a significant chance for money and time and effort to be misused and for people, who could otherwise be more effectively treated, to go without the care they need.